 Struggling to define your purpose?
-This guide answers "what are core values examples" and shows seven practical pillars—Integrity, Innovation, Respect, Excellence, Accountability, Collaboration, and Customer Focus—to help you live more intentionally.
+This guide explains “what are core values examples” and offers seven practical pillars—Integrity, Innovation, Respect, Excellence, Accountability, Collaboration, and Customer Focus—to help you act with intention.
+Use the examples and quick action steps to identify your top values and apply them in everyday choices.

 ← Back to blog

-What Are Core Values Examples?
-7 Pillars to Define Your Life
+Core Values Examples: 7 Pillars to Define Your Life

 Summary: Struggling to define your purpose?
 Explore seven core values examples to find clarity and build an authentic life aligned with your true self.